openlilylib/scholarly/README.md

 # ScholarLY

-*ScholarLY* is a toolbox for scholarly editions with (mainly) GNU LilyPond.
+*ScholarLY* is a toolbox for creating scholarly editions of musical scores with (mainly) GNU LilyPond.
 It belongs to *openLilyLib*, LilyPond's community library system.
 Therefore getting and installing *ScholarLY* is automatically handled by preparing *openLilyLib*.